 How can I tell which instances are attached to a load balancer?

 All app instances in the environment are automatically added to all load balancers in the environment.
+If you wish to confirm this please access the AWS Console as per the Monitor a load balancer section.

 Are there any health warnings or other health-check stats I can review?

 We'd like to offer a status page showing which app instances the load balancer thinks are healthy and unhealthy, but have not released it yet.
+For now this information can be accessed via the AWS console as per the Monitor a load balancer section.

 Can I have multiple SSL certificates on a single environment?